Lightweight WordPress Analytics: I Measured Them All

 You do not have to take my word for any of this.
 The measurements are reproducible.
 Here is how to weigh your own analytics setup in under five minutes.

-Step 1: Check what your visitors actually download.
+Step 1: Check what your visitors download.
 Open your site in an incognito window.
 Open browser DevTools (F12 on most browsers), go to the Network tab, and reload the page.
 Filter for "analytics," "gtag," or your tool's domain.
 Click each request.
-The "Size" column shows what you served and the "Time" column shows how long it took.
+The "Size" column shows what you served.
+The "Time" column shows how long it took.

-If you are running MonsterInsights or Site Kit, you should see a request to googletagmanager.com/gtag/js?id=... somewhere around 139 KB transferred.
+If you are running MonsterInsights or Site Kit, you will see a request to googletagmanager.com/gtag/js?id=... at around 139 KB transferred.
 That is gtag.js.
 That is the script your visitors load on every page.

 Step 2: Check what your WordPress server loads.
 Install the Query Monitor plugin.
 Open any page on your front-end while logged in.
-Query Monitor will show you total queries and total memory used.
+Query Monitor shows you total queries and total memory used.
 Then deactivate your analytics plugin, refresh the same page, and compare.

-The delta is what your analytics plugin costs per pageview.
-For Site Kit and MonsterInsights this is usually 1 to 3 MB of memory and a handful of queries.
+The difference is what your analytics plugin costs per pageview.
+For Site Kit and MonsterInsights it is usually 1 to 3 MB of memory and a handful of queries.
 For WordPress-native plugins (Independent Analytics, Slimstat, WP Statistics) it can be more, especially if they track sessions or referrers.

 Step 3: Baseline your PageSpeed.
-Run PageSpeed Insights against a representative page (your homepage, your most-trafficked blog post).
+Run PageSpeed Insights against a representative page, your homepage or your most-trafficked blog post.
 Note the mobile score.
 Deactivate your analytics plugin or remove the script tag.
 Wait two minutes for caches to settle.
 Run PageSpeed Insights again.
-The delta is the real-world cost.
+The difference is the real-world cost.

-Most sites we have helped switch from Site Kit see PageSpeed mobile scores jump 20 to 40 points just from removing it.
+Most sites we have helped switch off Site Kit see their PageSpeed mobile score jump 20 to 40 points just from removing it.
 We documented this in detail in Google Site Kit Dropped My PageSpeed by 40 Points.

 Step 4: Check admin speed.
-Open your wp-admin.
-Click around.
-If your admin feels slower than it used to, and you installed an analytics plugin in the last six months, your analytics plugin is a primary suspect.
+Open your wp-admin and click around.
+If the admin feels slower than it used to, and you installed an analytics plugin in the last six months, that plugin is the prime suspect.
 Run Query Monitor on the admin pages too.

 Common questions